 Who we are

-Leading Cities is a global leader in Smart City solutions, city diplomacy and collaboration advancing sustainability and resilient city strategies and technologies.
-With its global network of world-class cities, Leading Cities has built bridges to share best practices, urban solutions and lessons learned among city leaders while breaking down barriers within cities by engaging each of the five sectors of the Quintuple-helix (Q-helix): Public, Private, Non-profit, Academia and Citizenry.
+Leading Cities, an international nonprofit organization, is a global leader in Smart City solutions, city diplomacy, and collaboration advancing sustainability and resilient city strategies and technologies to improve the quality of life in cities around the world.
+With its global network of world-class cities, Leading Cities has built tools and bridges to share best practices, solutions and lessons learned among city leaders while breaking down barriers within cities by engaging each of the five sectors of the Quintuple-helix (Q-helix): Public, Private, Non-profit, Academia and Citizenry.

-According to the Global Leaders Survey, 96% of leaders around the world have agreed that urban challenges are common between cities, irrespective of geography, and they acknowledged that their cities would directly benefit from sharing of information among cities.
+According to the Global Leaders Survey, 96% of leaders around the world have agreed that urban challenges are common between cities, irrespective of geography, and they acknowledged that their cities would directly benefit from the sharing of information among cities.
 Unfortunately, this same group of global leaders recognized that nine out of ten of them did not feel knowledgeable about what other cities were doing to solve these challenges.
 This recognition of lost opportunity and duplication of efforts and mistakes as well as delays in improving the quality of life for citizens is precisely what Leading Cities will address in its collaborative model of economic and social change.
-Strong economies support strong communities – the “Q-Helix” (Quintuple helix) of private, public, non-profit, academic and citizen leaders all have a stake in the effective progress of their community.
+Strong economies support strong communities – the “Q-Helix” of private, public, non-profit, academic and civic leaders all have a stake in the effective progress of their community

-Leading Cities is designed to harness the power of a network of leaders around the world, united by common environments and challenges despite their vast differences in location, language, culture and tradition.
+Leading Cities is designed to harness the power of a network of leaders around the world, united by common environments and challenges despite their vast differences in location, language, culture, and tradition.
 Since our launch, we have achieved several remarkable outcomes, from brokering international trade agreements and strengthening entrepreneurship ecosystems to publishing high impact research reports, such as Talent Magnets, which examined talent attraction and retention strategies for cities.